FOR IMMEDIATE RELEASE: June 14, 2011

 The study is funded with a grant from the Blue Moon Fund, a landscape conservation group that focuses on regions of high biodiversity in Asia, North America, and the Tropical Americas.

-Adrian Forsyth, vice president of programs for the Blue Moon Fund, says the Center was chosen for the grant because of its long history of fieldwork in Costa Rica.
+Adrian Forsyth, vice president of programs for the Blue Moon Fund, says the Stroud Center was chosen for the grant because of its long history of fieldwork in Costa Rica.
 He commented, “Stroud Water Research Center is the premier institution focused on fresh water in North America and possibly the world.
 We are proud to work with them in understanding and protecting the Rio Sierpe wetlands, which are among the most important in Central America.”

-“Although a great deal has been done in the U.S. to reduce the risks to humans posed by pesticides used in agriculture, these threats still exist in the developing world,” said Dr. William H. Eldridge, assistant research scientist at the Center.
+“Although a great deal has been done in the U.S. to reduce the risks to humans posed by pesticides used in agriculture, these threats still exist in the developing world,” said Dr. William H. Eldridge, assistant research scientist at the Stroud Center.
 Eldridge along with Drs.
-Bernard W. Sweeney and David B. Arscott, director and assistant director of Stroud Water Research Center, make up the study’s research team.
+Bernard W. Sweeney and David B. Arscott, director and assistant director of the Stroud Center, make up the study’s research team.

-Pesticides can reach streams in a variety of ways, and earlier research conducted by Center scientists has revealed that contamination is not limited to the site of application.
+Pesticides can reach streams in a variety of ways, and earlier research conducted by Stroud Center scientists has revealed that contamination is not limited to the site of application.
 Pesticides applied by plane or during the rainy season, a common practice in the area, can travel by wind and rainwater runoff to other areas such as drinking water supplies, freshwater habitats, and protected lands.

 Yet contaminant levels in the drinking water supplies are likely to be too low to detect using standard techniques, so researchers will collect fish and macroinvertebrates that are more fatty and longer living.
 That’s because pollutants, which are stored in fat cells, rise within an organism as it grows, and aquatic organisms may bioaccumulate environmental contaminants to more than 1 million times the concentrations detected in water.